What are the new changes to MHPOD?

 I need to register on MHPOD now

-In the event that you need to register for MHPOD prior to the change over to the new system, please read through the information below that explains what you need to do.
+In the event that you need to register for MHPOD now, please read through the information below that explains what you need to do.

 Public Mental Health Workforce

 If you work in public mental health, MHPOD is probably available through your workplace.
-Visit the contacts page on this website to find out more about registering for MHPOD through your health service.
+Please check the list below to find out who you need to contact in your state.

 New South Wales